 Scraping moss off your roof can sometimes become a risky job doing it yourself.
 You’re better off hiring a professional roofer who can inspect the moss and see if you need new shingles.

 Beams of Light Shining Through Your Attic Roof

-A more safe way to inspect roof problems is going into your attic and seeing if you can see sunlight coming.
+A more safe way to inspect roof problems is by going into your attic and seeing if you can see sunlight coming.
 When you see beams of light shining through the attic ceiling, you know your roof is aging badly.

 Water stains and streaks in the attic are another sure sign of roofing issues.
 Even so, these are more subtle signs and you need good light to know correctly.
 A certified roofer works inside your home as well as directly on the roof.
-They'll go into your attic and inspect with professional lighting equipment to give you an accurate diagnosis.
+They’ll go into your attic and inspect it with professional lighting equipment to give you an accurate diagnosis.

 Flashing Around Your Chimney, Vents, and Skylights